 Joint ventures are common in the real estate industry.
 We use joint ventures to finance properties, develop new properties, and diversify our risk in a particular property or portfolio.
-We held joint venture ownership interests in 102 properties in the United States as of June 30, 2010 and 103 properties as of December 31, 2009.
-We also held interests in two joint ventures which owned 52 European shopping centers as of June 30, 2010 and 51 as of December 31, 2009.
-At June 30, 2010, we also held interests in eight joint venture properties in Japan, one joint venture property in Mexico, and one joint venture property in South Korea.
+We held joint venture ownership interests in 101 properties in the United States as of September 30, 2010 and 103 properties as of December 31, 2009.
+We also held an interest in a joint venture which owned 45 European shopping centers as of September 30, 2010 and held an interest in two joint ventures which owned 51 European shopping centers as of December 31, 2009.
+At September 30, 2010, we also held interests in eight joint venture properties in Japan, one joint venture property in Mexico, and one joint venture property in South Korea.
 We account for these joint venture properties using the equity method of accounting.